How Food Provides Energy

 - Folic acid helps convert carbs into energy and helps form the genetic material DNA and RNA to support cell growth.
 Found in all vegetables and enriched products.

-- Biotin maintain metabolism and helps strengthen fingernails.
+- Biotin maintains metabolism and helps strengthen fingernails.
 Found naturally in most foods.

-- Vitamin C or ascorbic acid builds the connective tissue for cells and keeps blood vessels, gums and teeth healthy.
+- Vitamin C or ascorbic acid builds the connective tissue in cells and keeps blood vessels, gums and teeth healthy.
 It also helps the body to absorb iron.
 Found in fruits and vegetables.